 Final preparations are under way in the South Korean capital, Seoul, to make ready for Wednesday's (12 February) national referendum.

-Final preparations are under way in the South Korean capital, Seoul, to make ready for Wednesday's (12 February) national referendum.
+Background: Final preparations are under way in the South Korean capital, Seoul, to make ready for Wednesday's (12 February) national referendum.
 The vote was called by President Park Chung-Hee last month to seek fresh confidence in the country's much-criticised tough constitution.

 President Park has said that he would regard the result of the poll as a vote of confidence in himself and would step down as national leader if the referendum went against the constitution.